Steve Harwell: Career

 Harwell was initially a rapper in the group F.O.S.
 (Freedom of Speech).
 He abandoned the Public Enemy–influenced project upon hearing Dr. Dre's 1992 album The Chronic and realizing that the genre was changing.

 Greg Camp formed Smash Mouth in 1994 with Harwell, Kevin Coleman, and Paul De Lisle.
 They first achieved success with their 1997 song "Walkin' on the Sun".
-Harwell later reflected on his life during this point stating “ Well, in ’97 when “Walkin’ on the Sun” went to Number One, that was fucking big.
+Harwell later reflected on his life during this point stating:

+Well, in '97 when "Walkin' on the Sun" went to Number One, that was fucking big.
 I was 27 years old.
-I’d fucking never owned a new car, [and] I went and bought a BMW fucking two days after signing a record deal.
+I'd fucking never owned a new car, [and] I went and bought a BMW fucking two days after signing a record deal.
 And paid cash for it.
-I was living in an apartment with my drummer, eating Taco Bell, and running extension cords over the roof to steal power off my neighbour’s house because we couldn’t pay our fucking bills.
+I was living in an apartment with my drummer, eating Taco Bell, and running extension cords over the roof to steal power off my neighbor's house because we couldn't pay our fucking bills.
 Stealing marijuana plants to pay our bills and pay for studio time.
-I’d do whatever it took, and that’s honestly how it happened.”
+I'd do whatever it took, and that's honestly how it happened.

 Harwell and the band's success then skyrocketed with their 1999 album Astro Lounge which featured the single "All Star" that reached the top 10 in the United States, and it regained popularity after being featured in the 2001 film Shrek.
-Smash Mouth's popular cover of The Monkees' song I’m a Believer off their self titled Album also saw immense popularity.
+Smash Mouth's popular cover of The Monkees' song "I'm a Believer" off their self titled album also saw immense popularity.
 Harwell went on to record 4 more albums with the band; Get the Picture?
 (2003), The Gift of Rock (2005), Summer Girl (2006), and Magic in 2012, and toured for decades.
 Harwell was known for his distinctive singing voice and slightly coarse rhythmic delivery, which helped give Smash Mouth's songs their unique personality.
 He also worked on his own music as a side project.

-Harwell became a prominent figure in online meme culture due to the All Star Music video and its association to Shrek.
-When being asked about the subject Harwell stated “People ask me all the time, they say, Steve, do you get sick of singing these songs and all that kind of stuff?
-And I'm like, no. We're proud to have these iconic songs that Greg has written and be able to perform them every night you know, so it feels good.”
+Harwell became a prominent figure in online meme culture due to the "All Star" music video and its association to Shrek.
+When being asked about the subject Harwell stated: "People ask me all the time, they say, Steve, do you get sick of singing these songs and all that kind of stuff?
+And I'm like, no. We're proud to have these iconic songs that Greg has written and be able to perform them every night you know, so it feels good."

 Harwell was a featured cast member in the sixth season of the VH1 reality show The Surreal Life in 2006.
 He appeared on other television and radio shows as well as making a cameo in the 2001 film Rat Race.
 He performed two songs, "Beside Myself" and "Everything Just Crazy", for the 2013 South Korean–Chinese animated film Pororo, The Racing Adventure.
 In 2018, he provided vocals for two songs in the We Bare Bears episode "Pizza Band".